-Such an infrastructure could be either self-hosted, e.g. Docker Swarm-based, or use a cloud service provide, such as Amazon EC2, Docker Cloud, or even use contrinuous integration platforms such as Travis CI or Gitlab CI.
+Such an infrastructure could be either self-hosted, e.g. Docker Swarm-based, or use a cloud service provide, such as Amazon EC2, Docker Cloud, or even use continuous integration services such as Travis CI or Gitlab CI.
 Or it could use a combination of these.

 5.2.4 Whitebox Data Repositories¶

 Collaboration platforms, e.g. ownCloud/Sciebo, GitHub, ShareLatex, OSF, allow users to create, store, and share their research (code, text, data, et cetera).
 Besides being an interaction platform for users, they can also be seen simply as a data repository.
-The reproducibility service fetches contents for building an ERC from these platforms based on public links, e.g. GitHub repository or Sciebo shared folder.
+The reproducibility service fetches contents for building an ERC from them based on public links, e.g. a public GitHub repository or shared Sciebo folder.
 It is possible to link ERC creation to an project/repository under development on a collaboration platform as to trigger an ERC (re-)creation or execution when changes are made.